Swimming holes in southern inland New South Wales (west of the Great Dividing Range)

 stretch of the River Murray - here are my experiences at one of the most popular for swimming, located

-a stone's throw from the main street…
+less than a kilometre from the main street…

 This man-made pool in a natural bush setting south of Canberra, in the Yarrangobilly Caves area of